pushover/pushover.github.io/readme.txt

 - They need to be put under the GPL licence, or something compatible.
 Otherwise inclusion is legally not possible, copyright stays with you, of course.
 - Please only contribute complete sets and no single levels.
-They don't need to be long 10 levels is enough but this way you can keep up a constant scheme and theme logic of the levels.
+They don't need to be long, 10 levels is enough but this way you can keep up a constant scheme and theme logic of the levels.
 - You absolutely _must_ provide a recording of one possible solution to each level.
 That solution is not within the distribution, just within the source code repository.
 It is used to ensure that the solution of your level is still possible after we made changes to the program.
 This way we limit possible frustration.
-- Do only send non compressed level sets.
+- Do only send non-compressed level sets.
 We need those for the inclusion in the source.
 And we need those for possible future updates.
-- Use the index file to resort levels, don't rename the files.
+- Use the index file to reorder levels, don't rename the files.
 This way inserting a level becomes very easy.
-- you must not have more than one animated tile per level background.
+- You must not have more than one animated tile per level background.

 Credits